Diptych: Ecclesiastical

 Deesis, 17th-century icon.
 Left to right: Archangel Michael, Theotokos, John the Baptist, Archangel Gabriel (Historical Museum in Sanok, Poland).

 It is in this form that the mention of "diptychs" in early Christian literature is found.
 The term refers to official lists of the living and departed that are commemorated by the local church.
 The living would be inscribed on one wing of the diptych, and the departed on the other.
 The inscribing of a bishop's name in the diptychs means that the local church considers itself to be in communion with him, the removal of a bishop's name would indicate breaking communion with him.
 The names in the diptychs would be read publicly by the deacon during the Divine Liturgy (Eucharist), and by the priest during the Liturgy of Preparation.
 Diptychs were also used to inscribe the names of the saints.
-Although the wax tablets themselves are no longer used, the term is still used in the Eastern Orthodox Church and Eastern Catholic Churches to describe the contents of the diptychs, with all the same connotations.
+Although the wax tablets themselves are no longer used, the term is still used in the Eastern Orthodox Church, Oriental Orthodox Church, and Eastern Catholic Churches to describe the contents of the diptychs, with all the same connotations.